 I’ve dreamed of being a journalist for as long as I can remember.
 I spent weekends playing hide-and-go-seek in my dad’s newsroom.
-I used my mom’s fierce AP Stylebook skills to my advantage when I needed an editor for my college application essays.
+I used my mom’s AP Stylebook skills to my advantage when I needed an editor for my college application essays.

 My parents’ journalism drive made it impossible to stay away from the student newspaper when I arrived at the University of Texas.
 A week before classes started, I followed The Daily Texan editor-in-chief to class and asked about how to apply to a reporting position.